 Research Center for Rural Development (RCRD) of An Giang University is one leading member in the Mekong Delta.
 Four senior researchers from RCRD and 7 research assistants joined this research project in three major working packages: 1, 2, and 4.

-The initial outcome of the Living Delta Hub/Food System Sub-WP2 has changed the behaviour of the farmers in the cooperaive who are actively participating the training course in “organic food production, certification, and trade” by Mekong Organics, funded by DFAT, AVEG pilot program.
-Mr Ut, the Director of Vinh Loi Cooperative is the active participant of the course.
+The initial outcome of the Living Delta Hub/Food System Sub-WP2 has changed the behaviour of the farmers in the cooperative who are actively participating in the training course in “organic food production, certification, and trade” by Mekong Organics, funded by DFAT, AVEG pilot program.
+Mr Ut, the Director of Vinh Loi Cooperative is an active participant in the course.
 Course link is https://mekongorganics.com/training-in-organic-food-production-certification-and-trade-forum/